NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 .. _fuzzydup_nofp:

 3. Skipping the false positive check (more performant).
-Not needed if the false positive check was performed.
+This step is not needed if the false positive check was performed.

   a.
 Buckets to Edgelist
     - Input: ``_buckets.parquet``